-Believe it or not, back in my 20’s I didn't know anything about budgeting and very little about investing.
+Believe it or not, back in my 20’s I knew nothing about budgeting and very little about investing.
 The only thing I knew was that I needed to spend less than I learn.
 Whatever money I earned from working, I’d make sure that I spent less than that amount, often a lot less.
 To save as much money as I could, I often did some very weird things.

 Moving back with parents

 When I graduated from university, my parents convinced me to move back home with them.
 It wasn’t because I had no job.
-In fact, I found a full time job very quickly after graduation.
+In fact, I found a full-time job quickly after graduation.
 Because my work was just about 20 minutes from my parents’ place, it made some sense to move back home to save commute time.

 Sleeping in airports and train stations

 Frequently, I would purchase very cheap airfares from Ryanair or EasyJet so I could explore different European cities.
 To save as much money as possible, I occasionally skipped hostels and slept in airports and train stations.

-Vancouver winters can get cold (near 0 degree Celsius or below occasionally).
-To combat the cold, I would wear thick jacket in my room.
+Vancouver winters can get cold (near 0 degrees Celsius or below occasionally).
+To combat the cold, I would wear a thick jacket in my room.
 At night I would sleep in my -12C down sleeping bag.
 My roommate must have thought I was crazy. 🙂

 Camping out on the street for deals

 Because the deals were so good, to get the highly desired gear (i.e. skis, canoes, etc), many people would camp out in front of the store the night before.
 Yours truly did the same as well.
 I must have camped out in front of the Vancouver MEC store 4 or 5 times so I could be the first 15 people in line to get what I wanted.

-During my university days, I “borrowed” a neighbour’s unsecured wifi hot-spot so I didn’t have to pay for the internet.
-The neighbour’s wifi was very reliable though – the said neighbour would unplug the wifi router at exactly 11 PM every night.
+During my university days, I “borrowed” a neighbour’s unsecured Wi-Fi hotspot, so I didn’t have to pay for the internet.
+The neighbour’s Wi-Fi was very reliable though – the said neighbour would unplug the wifi router at exactly 11 PM every night.

 Sampling at Costco